 EXECUTION IS KEY

 Technology companies need solid business models and execution plans from the outset.
 Achieving rapid sustainable growth separates the successful companies from the failed startups.
-Development and achievement of specific execution plans builds credibility with customers, employees, and investors.
-Whether developing initial business strategies, seeking venture financing, developing "go-to-market" plans, or evaluating potential exit strategies, startup companies need assistance from someone who has been there.
+The development and achievement of specific execution plans builds credibility with customers, employees, and investors.
+Whether developing initial business strategies, seeking venture financing, developing "go-to-market" plans, or evaluating potential exit strategies, startup and growth-stage companies need assistance from someone who has been there.